DepoXy/emoji-lookup/emoji-lookup.rst

 ALERT: This file is not formatted for HTML, but for your text editor.

-BONUS: Wire this file to a global keybinding (e.g., <Cmd-u> on Linux
+BONUS: Wire this file to a global keybinding (e.g., <Cmd-U> on Linux
-       works well) to open it quickly, and look for symbols to copy.
+       works well) to open it quickly, & to look for symbols to copy.

 TOC
 ===